helins/dsim.cljc/README.md

 ## Serialization using `dvlopt/fdat` <a name="serialization">

+### Leveraging the `dvlopt/fdat` library <a name="fdat">

 There are many uses cases for which we would like to be able to serialize a `ctx`.
 Saving the whole state of a game to a file, sharing a simulation with a colleague, saving a long running simulation once in a while, distributed computing, etc.

 However, how could one serialize such a `ctx`?
-It contains a whole lot of events, or flows, which are all functions.
+It contains a whole lot of events, or flows, a whole lotta opaque functions.

 The [dvlopt/fdat](https://github.com/dvlopt/fdat.cljc) library orginates from the DSim project.
 It proposes a somewhat novel solution for serializing